 The First Day of Summer …

 Astronomically speaking, summer begins on the solstice.
 In 2021, the solstice arrived Saturday, June 20.
 At this moment, the Sun reached its highest and northernmost points in the sky and Earth’s North Pole tilts directly toward the Sun.

 In fact, the Sun’s path of declination appears to stop before reversing direction.
 “Solstice” is a combination of the Latin words sol for Sun and stitium for standing.
 (In late December, the Sun appears to stand still again, when we experience the winter solstice—the shortest day.)

 … Versus the Middle of Summer

-In terms of weather, farmers recognized the days around the solstice as the height, or middle, of summer.
+Weatherwise, some folks (especially farmers) recognize the days around the solstice as the height, or middle, of summer.
 Crops were well under way and looking promising, so growers celebrated their anticipated harvest at Midsummer festivals.